GDQuest/website/content/docs/guidelines/best-practices/writing/index.md

 Use `inline code` when mentioning symbols, i.e. variable names, function names, and any code in a sentence.
 Also use it for values, as in "set the _Health_ to `10`."

+Absolute and relative file paths should also be inline code as they're as seen in scripts: `res://path/to/file.tres` and `file.tres`.

 Use parentheses with function names to differentiate them from variables:

 > We call the `update()` function. [...]
 We increment the `count` on every loop iteration.